raspberrypilearning/make-crumble-robot-head/en/step_8.md

 --- hint ---

 The code below works for my robot head's mouth.
-You will probably have different `open`{:class="crumblevariables"} and `closed`{:class="crumblevariables"} angles.
+Your `open`{:class="crumblevariables"} and `closed`{:class="crumblevariables"} angles may be different.
 The range of `random numbers`{:class="crumbleoperators"} you choose for your robot is also dependent on your robot and your choice.

 ![Random sequence challenge code solution](images/randomSequence_solution.png)